Stormwater Management Practices

 Sustainable stormwater management is a cornerstone of our sustainable campus, as our campus includes the North Creek stream channel and the 58 acre restored wetlands that serve as vital stormwater infrastructure to keep this stream healthy.
 Upstream of the wetlands, the campus has multiple bioswales and a robust system of stormwater management infrastructure (catch basins, conveyance, oil-water separator vaults, etc.) that follows LID principles..

-UW Bothell has been a Salmon Safe certified campus since 2008.
+UW Bothell has been a Salmon Safe Certified campus since 2008.
 Salmon Safe is the nation’s first and only peer-reviewed certification program linking university land management practices with the protection of urban watersheds.
 Salmon Safe’s urban development certification program is intended to promote ecologically sustainable land management that protects water quality and aquatic biodiversity.
-Salmon Safe Certification is primarily focused on protection of vulnerable salmonid species and their habitat requirements, with the primary core certification standards assessing the campuses storm water runoff management practices, erosion prevention and sediment control, and pesticide reduction and water quality protection in landscaping, among other criteria.
-UW Bothell’s continued work to meet Salmon Safe certified standards ensures that UW Bothell is committed to maintaining sustainable stormwater management practices as our campus continues to develop.
+Salmon Safe Certification is primarily focused on protection of vulnerable salmon species and their habitat requirements, with the primary core certification standards assessing the campus's stormwater runoff management practices, erosion prevention and sediment control, and pesticide reduction and water quality protection in landscaping, among other criteria.
+UW Bothell’s continued work to meet Salmon Safe certification standards ensures that UW Bothell is committed to maintaining sustainable stormwater management practices as our campus continues to develop.

 Grading should be designed to facilitate durface drainage, limit soil erosion, and avoid instability